The Real Reason Bill Wyman Is No Longer A Member Of The Rolling Stones

 Though the Beatles might be the world's most famous band, nothing beats their old rivals, the Rolling Stones, for straightforward and mean, down and dirty, bluesy rock 'n' roll.
 Up front, there's Mick Jagger, the quintessential rock vocalist, and Keith Richards, one of the greatest riff masters in existence.
 Then, there's drummer Charlie Watts, who died in 2021 just prior to the band's most recent American tour, keeping time as immaculately as the suits he was known to wear.
 Rounding it all out, there's Ronnie Wood on guitar, completing the band's six-string assault.

-Over the years, there have been other members of the Rolling Stones, such as keyboardist Ian Stewart and Ill-fated guitarist Brian Jones.
+Over the years, there have been other members of the Rolling Stones, such as keyboardist Ian Stewart and ill-fated guitarist Brian Jones.
 Most notable of all the former members, though, is probably Bill Wyman, the group's original bassist, who left in 1993 after three decades with the group, according to the BBC.
 Why would Wyman leave a group as successful as the Rolling Stones, and what did the rest of the band have to say about his decision?

 He was a founding member

 According to Britannica, the Rolling Stones formed in England in 1962, inspired by Chicago blues, American rock, and '60s-era countercultural sensibilities.
-The very first lineup of the band included the usual suspects Mick Jagger, Keith Richards, and Jones (who died less than a month after leaving the group in 1969, according to Mojo), as well as Ron Wood and Charlie Watts.
+The very first lineup of the band included the usual suspects Mick Jagger, Keith Richards, and Jones (who died less than a month after leaving the group in 1969, according to Mojo), as well as Charlie Watts.
 Finally, there was Bill Wyman (pictured above, second from left) on bass.
 Even though a few additional members came and went in those early years, the nucleus was formed.

 In 2015, a plaque was unveiled, honoring the birthplace of the Stones.
 It mentioned the time and place Jagger met Richards, the BBC reported.
 According to the plaque, Jagger and Richards would go on to launch the group, to which Wyman, took exception.
 If anyone deserves credit for starting the group, he said, it's Brian Jones, who "enlisted each member one by one.
 Mick Jagger and Keith Richards didn't create the Rolling Stones — they were part of the Rolling Stones like all of us," he said, (via BBC).

-Bill Wyman left because "it was a lot of pressure"
+Bill Wyman left because it was a lot of pressure

 The Rolling Stones were still hard at work in the mid-1990s.
 In the lead-up to their 1994 "Voodoo Lounge" tour, Jagger and Charlie Watts called on Wyman to inquire if their original bassist would join the group out there on the road.
 As Wyman recalled to the Los Angeles Times, Jagger and Watts asked, "have you left?" to which he responded, "I left two years ago!"
 His old friends and long-time musical colleagues were unhappy with the choice for many reasons, not least of which, Bill Wyman was the band's unofficial archivist, with an extensive collection of Stones-related ephemera, including posters, handbills, photos, and costumes.